Roopali Desai: Career

 After graduating from law school, Desai was a law clerk to Chief Judge Mary M. Schroeder of the U.S. Court of Appeals for the Ninth Circuit from 2005 to 2006.
 From 2006 to 2007, she was an associate at Lewis & Roca in Phoenix, Arizona.
 In 2007, Desai joined the Phoenix law firm Coppersmith Brockelman as an associate, becoming a partner in 2013.
-In naming her one of the publication's 2022 "Women of the Year", USA Today called her "a hero of Democratic legal causes," noting her work to launch a recreational marijuana program in Arizona, her lawsuits fighting false claims about the 2020 United States presidential election, and her work to overturn a ban on mask mandates.
-Desai taught a course titled "Government Liability" during the Spring 2022 term at James E. Rogers College of Law at the University of Arizona.
+In naming her one of the publication's 2022 "Women of the Year", USA Today called her "a hero of Democratic legal causes", noting her work to launch a recreational marijuana program in Arizona, her lawsuits fighting false claims about the 2020 United States presidential election, and her work to overturn a ban on mask mandates.
+Desai is a member of the ACLU.

 Notable cases

-In 2012, Desai was co-counsel for plaintiff Lois Jean McDermott.
-The case concerned a challenge to the nomination of Lois Jean McDermott, a Democratic candidate for the Arizona House of Representatives in Legislative District 24.
-McDermott appealed from a superior court judgment striking her from the primary election ballot because she incorrectly identified her surname as “Cheuvront–McDermott” in her nomination paper.

-In 2018, Desai was co-counsel for plaintiffs Matthew G. Madonna, Sandra L. Bahr, Animal Defense League of Arizona, Friends of ASBA, Inc., Arizona Advocacy Network, and Planned Parenthood of Arizona in an appeal involving a challenge to the constitutionality of recently passed legislation pertaining to the standard of review for voter initiative petitions.
-On April 13, 2017, the Arizona legislature passed the bill, HB 2244, which was signed by the governor the next day.

-In 2020, Desai represented the Arizona Dispensaries Association in advising it on a legalization campaign.
+In 2020, Desai represented the Arizona Dispensaries Association in advising it on a marijuana legalization campaign.

-Before the 2020 U.S. presidential election, Desai was co-counsel for the Arizona Democratic Party and other plaintiffs.
-The case challenged Arizona's law requiring early voters to have signed their ballots by 7:00 PM on Election Day in order to have their votes counted.

-After the 2020 U.S. presidential election, Desai successfully represented the Arizona Secretary of State's office in several cases involving unsuccessful challenges to the state's results.
+After the 2020 U.S. presidential election, Desai represented the Arizona Secretary of State's office in several cases involving unsuccessful challenges to the state's results.